ahmedibrar/cloud-migration-poc/README.md

-# Cloud Migration PoC – Zantac Inc. (Publicis Sapient Case Study)
+# Cloud Migration PoC

-This repository demonstrates a cloud migration automation scenario for Zantac Inc., focusing on provisioning infrastructure on AWS using **Terraform** and configuring web servers using **Ansible**.
+This repository demonstrates a cloud migration automation scenario focusing on provisioning infrastructure on AWS using **Terraform** and configuring web servers using **Ansible**.

 ## 🛠 Tech Stack
 - AWS (VPC, EC2, ALB, ASG, IAM)